kadena-io/pact-5/docs/builtins/Keysets/define-keyset.md

 ## define-keyset

 Use `define-keyset` to define a keyset with the specified `name` and `keyset` guard.

-I you don't specify a keyset guard, the functions reads the specified keyset `name` from the message payload to define its keyset guard, which  is similar to using the `read-keyset` function.
+If you don't specify a keyset guard, the functions reads the specified keyset `name` from the message payload to define its keyset guard, which  is similar to using the `read-keyset` function.
-If the keyset `name` already exists, the existing keyset is enforced before updating to the new value.
+If the keyset `name` already exists, the existing keyset guard is enforced before updating to the new value.

 ### Basic syntax